 Avoid the Dangers of Phishing

-Most people have heard of scams where a fake email is sent to a user’s email, usually pretending to be from a credit card company or bank.
-These are called, “Phishing” emails, because they lure users into thinking that they need to reply.
+Most people have heard of scams where a fake email is sent to a user’s

 Phishing emails are dangerous and have potentially catastrophic effects.

-One particular type of phishing email could be the most malicious of them all: an email pretending to be your email provider that asks you for your account and personal information.
-Do not be fooled.
+them all: an email pretending to be your email provider that asks you

-Read below and learn about phishing attacks, what you can do and what XMission does to protect your accounts.
+Read below and learn about phishing attacks, what you can do and what

 How phishing attacks happen.